justdvnsh/impossible-list/impossible.md

 - Get into AI research .

-- Publish at least 2 papers .
+- Publish at least 2 papers at major conferences and at least 4-5 papers at tier 2 and 3 conferences .

 - Build a strong Data science Portfolio , with many well documented projects .
 Here are some project ideas I want done .